 When I feel like it, I write on my blog and upload videos.

-Almost always working while listening to music or podcasts.
+Almost always working while listening to music.

 I speak English, French 🇫🇷 and Russian 🇷🇺.

 Most of what I do is not listed here, usually I hack in something quickly or learn for personal research.